-Don't hold on to a token of a relationship gone wrong — sell your bridal jewelry and use the money for a positive new start.
+Don't hold on to a token of a relationship gone wrong — sell your bridal jewelry to Worthy and use the money for a positive new start.

 I had a really spectacular engagement ring.

 It wasn't that it was huge or particularly expensive.

 It was unique — the 24-carat yellow gold band consisted of a half-dozen hand-hammered connected spheres, each centered with a very nice diamond.

 It was totally my style, and it got lots of attention (which is also my style).

 When I divorced, I put the wedding rings in the safe in my house.

 In the back of my mind, I thought I would give them to my daughter one day — a token of the marriage that produced her.